 First, why is the espresso cup so small?
 The size of the cup is the perfect size for a single serving of espresso.
-The espresso shot is that size because it contains less water compared to a regular cup of coffee, but, the amount of coffee used in the same; the ideal ratio is 30g of water to 7g of coffee.
+The espresso shot is that size because it contains less water compared to a regular cup of coffee, but the amount of coffee used is the same; the ideal ratio is 30g of water to 7g of coffee.

 Don’t Overlook Insulation

 For a minute, let’s forget about the size of the cup and focus on what I think is more important – the insulation.

 A shot of espresso will lose heat quickly, in most cases, in a matter of seconds.
 This is partly due to the lower brewing temperature and the small serving of coffee; with a smaller amount, the heat transfer is much faster compared to a large cup of coffee.

 So, insulation plays an important role when choosing a good set of espresso cups.
 Forget about thin-walled glass cups or fancy stainless steel, the best cups for espresso are those made from think ceramic.
 That’s not entirely true.
 Even glass is okay if the cups have been designed correctly.